Business activities in postal services

 The above Decree also specifies which information, and how, the postal licence holder has to provide upon request at the Post Office or which information is to be made public by posting it up at the Post Office or at the web site.

 To be able to verify the evidence and determine the net costs arising from the provision of universal services, and to examine the cost-orientation of prices, the postal licence holder has to maintain separate records of costs and revenue.
 The meaning of this term and the method of maintaining such records are specified in Section 33a of the Postal Service Act and the regulation based on it – the Decree No. 465/2012 Coll., on the method of keeping separate records of costs and revenues of the postal licence holder.

-Many recipients do not use the standard delivery of mail to their place of residence or registered office.
+Many recipients do not use the standard delivery of postal items to their place of residence or registered office.
 Instead, their postal services are delivered, for example, to incoming mail boxes or P.O. boxes.
-According to Section 34 of the Postal Services Act, the postal licence holder has to enable other providers to use the specific features of its postal infrastructure, such as, for example, the P.O. boxes, doing so on a transparent and non-discriminatory manner based on a written agreement.
+According to Section 34 of the Postal Services Act, the postal licence holder is obliged to provide other providers with access to elements of the postal infrastructure, such as the P.O. boxes in a transparent and non-discriminatory manner based on a written agreement.

 The postal licence holder is obliged, on an annual basis in accordance with Section 33(4)(e) of the Postal Services Act, to publish information about the results of providing or ensuring the universal services.
 The form and content of the information published are specified in the Decree No. 433/2012 Coll., on the determination of the content, form and manner of publication of information on results and ensuring the provision of universal services and performance evaluation of quality parameters.